top of page

 Flight ability

 OK, this is a topic that I just recently blogged about.
 It is certainly something that goes hand in hand with migration success.
 I actually only know of one study that had compared actual data on flight itself (like flight speed, distance, power, etc.), and it was an unpublished graduate student thesis from UGA.
 In the previous blog I described this project.
-In a nutshell, this student had placed wild and reared monarchs on our custom-made flight mill, where they can fly around in circles while our computer tracks their speeds and effort.
+In a nutshell, this student had placed wild and reared monarchs on a custom-made flight mill, where they can fly around in circles while our computer tracks their speeds and effort.
 She had found that reared monarchs (either reared in summer conditions, or fall conditions) have a lower average flight speed than wild migrants.
 She also found that reared monarchs fly with lower flight power (or effort).

 So, this study demonstrated that reared monarchs are not as good at flying as wild monarchs are.